 Tucked into a back room down the corridor from the Woodlark Hotel’s lobby is the hotel’s bar: Abigail Hall.
 Subtler but by no means less interesting than Bullard—the Woodlark’s streetside restaurant with a Texas-sized personality—Abigail Hall was named by owner Jennifer Quist for the Portland suffragette and novelist Abigail Scott Duniway, and the space still shows off many of the features it did when it was a women’s reception hall in what was then the Cornelius Hotel.

 It’s difficult to describe the design of Abigail Hall.
-Pulling together its historical legacy with touches of midcentury and decidedly contemporary materials, like any good novel (Duniway wrote the first novel ever published in Oregon), its idiosyncrasy feels timeless, like a throwback to itself.
-The actual bar feels like a smallish window into a coat check, while the fireplace is full of candles and framed artifacts.
+Like any good novel (Duniway wrote the first novel ever published in Oregon), it pulls together its historical legacy with touches of midcentury and decidedly contemporary materials, and its idiosyncrasy feels timeless, like a throwback to itself.
+The actual bar is small, almost like a coat check, while the fireplace is full of candles and framed artifacts.

 The drinks follow the same recipe as the design, something like the inverse of irreverence: An amaro-driven cocktail called Ghost Write the Quip makes me professionally jealous as a writer; the L’Aventura is a beautiful mound of crushed ice, rose petals, vodka, vermouth, and amaro; and the Marcy is a small shot of tequila, a tiny beer, and a slip of paper with a dirty joke on it (most cocktails here are $12-14; the Marcy is $6).